gmlewis/go-flutter-stylizer/README.md

 `--config` flag to point to it), like this:

 ```
+groupAndSortGetterMethods: false
 memberOrdering:
   public-constructor
   named-constructors
   public-static-variables
   public-instance-variables
+  public-override-variables
   private-static-variables
   private-instance-variables
   public-override-methods
   public-other-methods
   build-method
+sortOtherMethods: false,
 ```

 And then rearrange member names as desired.

+Note that as of `v0.0.19`, two new flags were added to modify the behavior of the "public-other-methods" as requested in #18:

+- `groupAndSortGetterMethods` (default: `false`)
+  - Whether to group getters separately (before 'public-other-methods') and sort them within their group.

+- `sortOtherMethods` (default: `false`)
+  - Whether to sort the 'public-other-methods' within their group.

+These features are experimental and should be used with caution.
+Please file any bugs you find on the [GitHub issue tracker].

 ## Limitations